Laser

 Principle

-• using a laser drawing media, where you can freely draw
+• laser drawing, where you can freely draw.

 The limit of the canvas matches the limit of the laser : as the ratio of a laser is usually a square, you may want to have the same ratio for your canvas.